transcom/mymove/docs/adr/0065-use-office-app-for-prime-ui.md

 This is set via the Admin UI application, covered in [Use Query Builder for Admin Interface](035-us-query-builder.md), by assigning the role to Office users.
 Onboarding to Prime UI use can be done by non-engineers.
-Accessing the Prime UI will done without the aid or use of engineers.
+Accessing the Prime UI will done without the aid or use of engineering effort.

 ## Considered Alternatives